meta-llama/llama-recipes/recipes/use_cases/README.md

 ## [Sales Bot](./customerservice_chatbots/ai_agent_chatbot/SalesBot.ipynb): Sales Bot with Llama3 - A Summarization and RAG Use Case
 An summarization + RAG use case built around the Amazon product review Kaggle dataset to build a helpful Music Store Sales Bot.
 The summarization and RAG are built on top of Llama models hosted on OctoAI, and the vector database is hosted on Weaviate Cloud Services.

+## [Llamas in Code Review](./coding/llamas-in-code-review/README.md): Two agents writing and reviewing code in a loop
+This demo app shows an example of two agents one that writes code and one that reviews it.
+They go back and forth for multiple rounds and the code is improved over time.
+It uses [llama-stack](https://github.com/meta-llama/llama-stack) on the backend.